johnNeil-castillo/furniturely/README.md

 ## Ecommerce Furniture Store

-### Powered by firebase 9 in user authentication and stripe for handling online payments with cash on delivery option
+### Powered by firebase 9 in user authentication and stripe for handling online payments with cash on delivery option.

 ### Used MERN Stack for development of this website.